1 Chronicles 7

 Issachar, Benjamin, and the Mighty Men of Valour

-- Luke 10:20Rejoice, because your names are written in heaven.The deeper register the genealogy points to - not fame on earth, but a name kept in heaven.
+- Luke 10:20Rejoice, because your names are written in heaven.The deeper register the genealogy points to: a name kept in heaven.

 - Malachi 3:16A book of remembrance was written before him for them that feared the LORD.God keeping a written record of His own - the same impulse behind the Chronicler's lists.